mozilla-services/autopush-rs/docs/src/development.md

 channels = ... # A JSON dictionary containing the iOS APNS mobile Credentials.
 ```

 > _*NOTE*_: If you are running a containerized development environment, you should change the `localhost` references to point to your host's internal network address.
-This is usually the `.1` address of whatever subnet Docker has selected for these instances. (e.g. if
+This is usually the `.1` address of whatever subnet Docker has selected for these instances. (`ip route | grep "default" | cut -f3 -d' '` may work.
+You also may wish to use environment flags like `INDOCKER` to indicate to scripts or applications that they are running inside of a Docker instance and should look for the Host IP.)
-`ip -4 -br addr` shows that your `eth0` device is on `172.17.0.2`, more than likely, your host's IP is `172.17.0.1` See [the docker info](https://docs.docker.com/engine/network/tutorials/host/) for more details.)

 ## Starting the Autopush executables